CI-Connect/connect-client/README.md

 $ connect
 ```

 To run any of these extensions, just enter "connect [extension name]".
-For example, enter the command below to set up BOSCO:
+The setup extension also requires one more argument: your username on UChicago Connect.
+For example, enter the command below to set up BOSCO, substituting your own username instead:

 ```
-$ connect setup
+$ connect setup [UChicago Connect username]
 ```

 The command will start BOSCO and ask for a username and password to access RCC Connect.
 Once the setup is over, you will be able to submit jobs via BOSCO to RCC Connect.